 To arrive at Peter Pan Mini-Golf, and see the giant neon green T.Rex that adorns the front of the course, is to know this place goes way beyond the standard windmill hole-in-ones.
 Add to this the further collection of wacky acid-trip animals that decorate the green and a BYOB atmosphere, and you have a great outdoor date on your hands.
 Be sure to bring a mask and while they have sanitized golf equipment, for those who would like to prevent further contact by bringing their own, that is also allowed.

-Multi-task by going on a date and getting your groceries for the week by meeting up at one of Austin’s weekend farmers markets.
-On Saturday, from 9am to 1pm, head to the Barton Creek Farmers Market at the Barton Creek Square mall where you can grab fresh tomatoes and bell peppers from Johnson’s Backyard Garden.
-The Texas Farmers Market at Mueller, which runs from 10am to 2pm, is the Sunday favorite.
-While there, those who have yet to attempt to make their own sourdough in quarantine can, instead, grab a loaf instead from Texas French Bread.
+Multi-task by going on a date and getting your groceries for the week by meeting up at one of Austin’s weekend farmer’s markets.
+On Saturday, from 9 am to 1 pm, head to the Barton Creek Farmers Market at the Barton Creek Square mall where you can grab fresh tomatoes and bell peppers from Johnson’s Backyard Garden.
+The Texas Farmer’s Market at Mueller, which runs from 10 am to 2 pm, is the Sunday favorite.
+While there, those who missed the quarantine sourdough can, instead, grab a loaf instead from Texas French Bread.
 Don’t worry, we won’t tell anyone you bought it.

 We all know what’s really important in any potential relationship: What does your pet think of them?
 Throw them right in by bringing your furry friend along with you, especially if they have a dog of their own to join the party.
 Red Bud Isle, which sits on the right in the middle of the west side of Lady Bird Lake, is the perfect off-leash location for your meet-cute.
 Bring beer for your date and treats for their dog—you want to be sure to make a good first impression.